The National Databank

 We know that there are many residents may not be able to get online due to rising costs, but we understand that staying connected is vital to access services, support and stay connected with others.

-Coventry City Council has signed up with the National Databank to help distribute data to residents who are struggling to afford to keep connected.
+Coventry City Council has signed up with the National Databank to help distribute free data to residents who are struggling to afford to keep connected.

 Who is eligible to receive support from the National Databank?